 During the planning phase of the app, we also created small prototypes to validate feasibility.
 A prototype is a small app that demonstrates the flow of the UI or some minimal functionality.
 For example, a prototype could be created that only contains page navigation and commands, but doesn't implement any other functionality.
 By making the experience real through software, prototyping enables you to test and validate the flow of your design on devices such as tablets.
 You can also create prototypes that demonstrate core aspects of the app.
 For example, we created a prototype that performs validation of user input and notifies the user of any invalid input.
 Prototypes enable you to safely explore design approaches before deciding on the approach for the app.
 Although you can prototype during the planning phase of your app, try not to focus too much on writing code.
 Design the user experience that you want and then implement that design when it's ready.

-For more info see Laying out your UI, Laying out an app page, and Guidelines for window sizes and scaling to screens.
+For more info see Laying out your UI, Laying out an app page, and Responsive design 101 for Universal Windows Platform (UWP) apps.

 When planning a new app it's important to provide an experience that's consistent with other Windows Store apps.
 Doing so will make your app intuitive to use.
 We researched the features that the Windows platform provides by looking at the Index of UX guidelines for Windows Store apps, by prototyping and team discussion, and by brainstorming which platform features would best support our app flow.

 Although AdventureWorks Shopper is a free app, its purpose is to drive sales for AdventureWorks through customers placing and paying for orders.
 In order to significantly increase the number of users who could use the app we decided to make it world-ready.
 Being world-ready not only means supporting localized strings and images, it also means being aware of how users from different cultures will use the app.
 For more info see Guidelines for globalization and Guidelines for app resources.